 The following are key words used in this Policy.
 When they are used, they are capitalized.
-Also, some terms are capitalized and described within the SBC or the provisions in which they appear in this Policy.
+Also, some terms are capitalized and described within the Summary of Benefits and Coverage (SBC) or the provisions in which they appear in this Policy.